The following Property practice note provides comprehensive and up to date legal information covering:

 there can be no severance by will

-only a beneficial/equitable interest can be severed — a legal estate must be held by way of joint tenancy (see Law of Property Act (LPA) 1925, s 36(2)
+only a beneficial/equitable interest can be severed—a legal estate must be held by way of joint tenancy (see section 36(2) of the Law of Property Act 1925 (LPA 1925))

 The consent of the other joint tenants is not required for an individual co-owner to sever a joint tenancy.
 Any joint tenant can sever the tenancy at any time.

+It is usual to consider whether a joint tenancy should be severed when advising on relationship breakdown.
 Severance may be effected by statutory written notice under LPA 1925, s 36(2).
 This is the method most commonly used.
-It is a standard step to take when advising on relationship breakdown.
 The notice need not be in any particular form; it need not even use the term severance provided that it shows an immediate intention to terminate the joint tenancy.
-The fact that the whereabouts of the recipient are not known or that they do not actually receive or read the notice, is not necessarily fatal.

-In Quigley, the High Court held that court documentation served by a joint tenant in Court of Protection proceedings, acknowledging that she owned a 50% share in a property, constituted notice of severance of a joint tenancy.
+In Quigley v Masterson, the High Court held that court documentation served by a joint tenant in Court of Protection proceedings, acknowledging that she owned a 50% share in a property, constituted notice of severance of a joint tenancy.

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.